Digital Inheritance & Legacy

 Some social media companies have a protocol in place.
 Your accounts can be deleted by an appointed contact, and some platforms also allow the option to memorialize it.
 Memorializing a social media account is usually a little easier than deleting one as it’s not so final.
 But it’s not easy for grieving loved ones who are left with your digital carriage after you’re gone.
 The procedures currently in place are complicated; they often include providing proof of identity, death, and/or relationship.
 Unfortunately, there have been many controversies and misuses of these features over time.
 So when it comes to safety, make sure to consider more options.

 To conclude, yes there are working options (coming up), but they’re not all-encompassing enough to represent your digital life.
-Myend offers a solution that is.
+Myend offers a solution that is similar and even more comprehensive.

 How can you SAFELY pass on your passwords?

 Myend has a personal Vault built into the platform for you to store passwords, logins, and key-codes.
-This data is only shared with your Trustee or assigned contact after Myend has attempted to verify your passing multiple times.
-It will help your Trustees then gain access to your devices, email, and social media accounts, so they can cancel subscriptions or delete certain data or accounts after you’re gone.
+This data is only shared with your Legacy Contacts after Myend has attempted to verify your passing multiple times.
+It will then help your Legacy Contacts gain access to your devices, email, and social media accounts, so they can cancel subscriptions or delete certain data or accounts after you’re gone.
 If needed, you can leave specific instructions per account on what needs to be done with it.

 Myend’s personal Vault is safe and secure.
 You are the only person allowed to see the data for as long as you’re alive.
 Using technology makes our lives easier during our lifetime, but it complicates our afterlife, at least for the ones we leave behind.
 Every day we create more digital heritage, your digital house gets bigger and more full.